 Of course, the reverse is true as well: If your foreign-issued credit card has a foreign transaction surcharge (sometimes it’s listed separately, other times it’s just included in the exchange rate as a so-called ‘hedging fee’), your payments in Thailand give your card issuer an additional 2.5% kickback that comes out of your own pocket.

-There are comparison websites that allow you to look up different types of credit cards and their benefits in the Thai market.
+There are comparison websites listed in our ebook that let you look up different types of credit cards and find out about their benefits in the Thai market.